 Membership includes privileges for either a single member or the family (spouse and children 25 and younger).
 A limited number of trial memberships are currently being issued to allow prospective members to preview the club.
 If you would like to learn more about membership, please visit our Membership page for more details.

 Each club has a story all its own, but the history of Aspen Valley is truly distinct.
 The golf course was originally created in 1973 as part of a larger, 36-hole project that included Continental Golf Course and what was then called Elden Hills Golf Course.
 In hindsight, the project was a bit ambitious for its time, and after some notable ownership changes (including a group involving the the infamous Charles Keating at one point), an opportunity was presented to the “regulars” at Elden Hills: if they could gather the money, they could buy the golf course, convert it to a private club, and re-open with a new vision, a new direction.

 To make a long and very interesting story short, in 1993 a group of 315 charter members each contributed $7,000 and the current iteration of Aspen Valley was born.
 Since that time, the club has grown to its cap of 400 members and basically stayed there.
 The club shares a golf maintenance company with the neighboring Continental Golf Course, an arrangement which benefits both facilities by nearly doubling the resources which can be dedicated to equipment, staff, and necessary agronomic resources.
-Beyond that, the club is owned and operated by the members, under the direction of an annually elected board.
+Beyond that, the club is operated by the members, under the direction of an annually elected board.